 Local League Legislative Directory.
 Please let us know if you find any problems with this cross-referenced list of districts and local Leagues.
-Legislators' names will be updated post-canvass.
+This directory will be updated once the votes for the November 2024 election are certified in December.

 League Leader Contacts.
-Please contact amusefisher@lwvc.org if you need the password.
+Please contact Savannah Jorgensen at sjorgensen@lwvc.org if you need the password.